sap-tutorials/Tutorials/tutorials/ai-core-vs-code-toolkit/ai-core-vs-code-toolkit.md

 <!-- border -->![](img/Creating_application1.png)

-Step 2: Fill the details like application Name, GitHub URL, For following this tutorial enter Git version as HEAD (you can choose any specific commit too for the same repository If you are using Head make sure its in CAPS) also enter the path to Argo templates and press enter.
+Step 2: Fill the details like application Name, GitHub URL, For following this tutorial enter Git version as HEAD (you can choose any specific commit for the same repository, but if you are using HEAD make sure it's in uppercase), also enter the path to Argo templates and press enter.
 This would mark as Completion of registering an application.

 **Please follow screenshots below**